beauty, health and wellness, lifestyle, Sunday Confessions, That girl in the red coat

 What you want in life comes to you, if you let it.
 You gotta put in the time, the work, the sweat, the tears.
 When doubt and fear rear their ugly mugs, tell’em to shove it and keep going.
 It won’t always be pretty.
 It may not happen when you want it to happen, it will when you need it to happen.
 Many times we feel everything is going to pot.
 It’s not, it’s just that we are in the middle of our story.
 When there’s a will, there’s a way.
 If a rose can figure that out, I think we can too.

-Beauty, health and wellness, lifestyle, Parenting past 15, That girl in the red coat
+beauty, health and wellness, lifestyle, Parenting past 15, That girl in the red coat

 Sunday Confessions